 Recently, Juncell Therapeutics announced significant progress in a dose-escalation study of its first natural TIL drug GC101, demonstrating objective efficacy similar to the IIT study in the treatment of various advanced solid tumors.
 With no DLT (dose-limiting toxicity) observed, The Safety Review Board jointly agreed that the study of GC101 shall proceed to the next stage.

 All the subjects enrolled in this dose-escalation study are patients with advanced solid tumors who had failed prior lines of therapy.
 The first enrolled patient was a 50-year-old male subject with highly malignant melanoma.
 Inspite of surgical resection combined with adjuvant chemotherapy, lung metastasis was soon observed.
-The patient further failed in multi-line therapies, targeted therapy and PD-1 antibody therapy, and showed increasingly shortened drug resistance cycles.
+The patient further failed in multi-line Chemotherapies, targeted therapy and PD-1 antibody therapy, and showed increasingly shortened drug resistance cycles.
 Subsequently, the tumor progressed rapidly resulting in multiple metastases to liver, lung and inguinal lymph nodes.
 At present, this subject has received single infusion of TILs (low dose group, 5e9) and achieved PR efficacy with sustained response completed by the second efficacy evaluation.
 His target lesion has shrunk by more than 30%.